Gothic-Modding-Community/gmc/docs/zengin/scripts/externals/doc.md

     ```

 ## `Doc_SetFont`
 Sets a `font` to be used on a `page` in a document with `docID`.
-Can be called multiple times to diplay different lines with different fonts.
+Can be called multiple times to display different lines with different fonts.

 ```dae
 func void Doc_SetFont(var int docID, var int page, var string font) {};